Le Clos du Peyronnet

 Le Clos du Peyronnet is an Arts and Crafts garden on Avenue Aristide Briand in Menton, in the Alpes-Maritimes department on the French Riviera.
-The gardens of the villa were designed by Humphry Waterfield in the early 20th-century, and has remained in the ownership of the Waterfield family ever since.
+The gardens of the villa were designed by Humphry Waterfield in the early 20th-century, and have remained in the ownership of the Waterfield family ever since.
 Though privately owned, the garden is occasionally open to the public.

 The garden is located on a strictly sloping site divided into terraces, with a series of cascading pools filtering into a fishpond at the bottom.